 Rasam is a simple soup with very complex flavors.
 It’s tangy, spicy, with a touch of sweetness.
-It’s the perfect soup to make when you have a sore throat or just crave a warm and comforting meal!
+It’s the perfect soup to make when you crave a warm and comforting meal!

 There are many ways to make rasam.
 Some include lentils, some have a different spice blend, some season first, and some season last.
 In any case, I hope you enjoy making this!
 If you want the recipe for Rasam Podi, you can also find it here.